- Row Officers

 When does the Tax Claim Bureau sell properties?

-The Bureau conducts tax sales each year in September, November and December at the Bucks County Administration Building in the Commissioner's Meeting Room.
+The Bureau conducts tax sales virtually each year in September and December.
 Details of the sale and a list of the properties to be sold are advertised in the Bucks County Law Reporter and local newspapers in mid-August.
+Bidders are required to register in advance in order to participate in the auction.